-However, if one looks at the impact on a per-household basis, Chatham-Kent is at the lower range.
-The municipalities represented in the graph above all have unique circumstances and so the mix of services, as well as the state of the infrastructure, may make the per-household debt less comparable.
-In Chatham-Kent by the end of 2022, the per-household debt has decreased to just \$799, due to paying off \$9 million in 2022.
-We will also be paying down additional \$9 million in 2023, without issuing new debt.
+However, if one looks at the impact on a per-household basis, Chatham-Kent is at the upper range.
+Some of the municipalities represented in the graph above are in regional government areas and so the mix of services, as well as the state of the infrastructure may make the per-household debt less comparable.
+Also in Chatham-Kent in 2014, the per-household debt has decreased to just over \$2,400, due to paying off \$15 million in 2014.
+We will also be paying down additional debt in 2015, without issuing new debt.

 The interest costs as a percentage of gross operating expenses are another factor that can be loosely compared between municipalities.
 Again, one has to respect differences in services that are provided, as well as total operating dollars dedicated to asset management spending.
-Chatham-Kent again appears in the low to middle range, but note two-thirds of the RVG debt interest is funded by the Province and this figure will also drop when the 2023 payments are figured in.
+Chatham-Kent again appears in the upper range, but this figure will also drop when the 2014 and 2015 payments are figured in.

-7.0 What Other Municipalities Have Done
+What Other Municipalities Have Done: